AnonGuy/python-challenges/README.md

     * We use the excellent [Flake8 tool](http://flake8.pycqa.org/en/latest/) for this.
     * Failing this test will not fail your challenge entirely, but you will lose points.
     * Our line limit is set to 120 characters (instead of 80) for the sake of sanity.
+* Obviously, don't break the build process.
+You're here to attempt the challenges - unless you're contributing challenges or tests yourself, please only try to solve the challenges.
+Anything else will get you blocked from the repo.

 Libraries
 ---------